-Table Of Contents_
+Table of Contents_

 The Swagtron EB8 gives you just about every reason to take it off-road: a Shimano 7-gear transmission, beefy tires, and a good suspension system.
-Not only does that place it under the umbrella of best electric fat bikes, but its foldable design makes it easy to carry, transport, and store.
+Not only does that place it under the umbrella of the best electric fat bikes, but its foldable design makes it easy to carry, transport, and store.
 Looking for the best electric bike?
 You can rate this one after reading what its users are saying about it.

 In addition to a smooth ride across various terrain, thanks to its Shimano 7-gear transmission, the Swagtron EB8 is a lightweight, foldable electric bike that’s easy to carry, transport, and store.
 Also, read the Swagtron EB5 review for another foldable bike for the urban commuter.

 Unlike other entries on our list, the Swagtron EB8 has a unique feature that shuts the motor down when braking, preventing you from taking off when letting off the brake.
-This is in addition to a battery lock, front and rear brakes with good stopping power.
+This is in addition to a battery lock and front and rear brakes with good stopping power.
 We would’ve preferred rear and front lights instead of reflectors.

 The Swagtron EB8 is more than capable of being your favorite off-road eBike—especially with the tires that are strapped to it.
 It’s durable, lightweight, easily portable, and comes with its own unique safety features.
 And it’s only $800!
-That easily puts it under the category of “budget” and “affordable”.
-If mountains are your thing, and you’re on a budget, the Aceshin 26 is $600.
+That easily puts it under the category of “budget” and “affordable.”
+If mountains are your thing and you’re on a budget, the Aceshin 26 is $600.

 Despite its low battery performance, you’ll still get an hour of fun—and we can overlook the reflectors since you’ll carry out off-road activities in the light anyways.
 Its foldable design is appreciated for storing and transporting.
 And the 7-gear Shimano transmission and motor shut-down feature is a nice safety feature.

 Also why not check out: